| 2018 |

 | 2023 |

-FSIP2 variants cause fibrous sheath disassembly, axonemal defects, and aberrant 'super-length' mitochondrial sheaths with increased TOMM20 levels and decreased mitochondrial ATP consumption; FSIP2 is proposed to function as an intra-flagellar transporter involved in axonemal assembly, mitochondrial selection, and termination of mitochondrial sheath extension during spermatogenesis. |
+FSIP2 loss-of-function variants cause disassembly of the fibrous sheath and axonemal defects, as well as pathological 'super-length' mitochondrial sheaths with increased TOMM20 levels and decreased mitochondrial ATP consumption.
+Dislocation/deletion of the annulus and reduction of annulus protein SEPT4 were also observed, implicating FSIP2 in the termination of mitochondrial sheath extension and intra-flagellar transport during spermatogenesis. |

-Exome sequencing, immunofluorescence, transmission electron microscopy, mitochondrial ATP consumption assay, Western blot for TOMM20 and SEPT4 |
+Exome sequencing, immunofluorescence, transmission electron microscopy, mitochondrial ATP consumption assay, western blot for TOMM20 and SEPT4 |

 International journal of biological sciences |